windmill-labs/windmilldocs/docs/reference.md

 | `string[]` | `string[]`  |
 | ...        | ...         |

-However in Deno there also some special types that are specific to windmill.
+However in Deno there also some special types that are specific to Windmill.
 They are as follows:

 | Windmill                          | JSON Schema                                  |